 Welcome and thank you for choosing Parkwest Medical Center, West Knoxville’s largest and most comprehensive hospital, for your healthcare needs.
-We invite you to take a look at our Guest Services Guide, which provides information that is often requested by our patients and their families.
 We are proud to provide excellent clinical care and excellent customer service to our patients and guests to ensure that you are Treated Well.
 Well Treated.® If there is anything that we can do to make your stay with us more comfortable, please do not hesitate to ask your nurse, doctor or other hospital employee.
 Thank you.

 Parkwest Medical Center is accredited by the Joint Commission on Accreditation of Health Care Organizations.
 Our accreditation represents a tradition of excellence in healthcare and of dedication to quality care.
 Parkwest Medical Center is a member of Covenant Health, a healthcare system headquartered in Knoxville, Tennessee.
 Its services include acute care facilities, outpatient facilities, behavioral health organizations, physician clinics, and home care.

 Advance directives are legal documents that describe your treatment preferences in end-of-life situations.
 These legal documents give voice to persons who are unable to speak for themselves.
 Unexpected end-of-life situations can happen at any age, so all adults should have advance directives in place.
 Having written instructions can help reduce confusion or disagreement.
 Anyone age 18 or older may prepare advance directives.

 Living will.
 This written, legal document spells out the types of medical treatments and life-sustaining measures you do and don’t want, such as mechanical breathing (respiration and ventilation), tube feeding or resuscitation.
 In some states, living wills may be called healthcare declarations or directives.